mgray35/VueJsTraining/src/adv-intro/lecture2.md

 ```
 ---
 ### Final Exercise
-Create an invoice demo that allows a user to enter:
+Create an todo list app that allows a user to:
-* a customer's name
+* Enter a task
-* a list of products purchased
+* Edit a task in the list
+* Delete a task
-* a calculated total price.
+* Complete a task, moving it to completed

 1. Create the HTML layout,
 2. break it into components
-3. add props
+3. add props and state
 4. add events to buttons
 5. handle those events.